 Even though for most freshman the idea of competing with older students and amazing athletes seems daunting, Geiger benefits from the stress of it all.
 He explains running is a stress reliever, and that “It felt great to make the team his freshman year.”

-Even though he is the youngest on the team he is getting to know seniors he has looked up to, like Daniel Maton and Spencer Twyman, and many others on the team. teammate, Travis Vaughan shares this about Geiger’s success ” Since he is so fast and super good we have to keep up with him, so he kind of pushes us and he kind of sets a standard for freshman”.
+Even though he is the youngest on the team he is getting to know seniors he has looked up to, like Daniel Maton and experience runners like Spencer Twyman, and many others on the team. teammate, Travis Vaughan shares this about Geiger’s success ” Since he is so fast and super good we have to keep up with him, so he kind of pushes us and he kind of sets a standard for freshman”.
 Another colleague of Geiger is Connor Wood, he spoke about Geiger and how he challenges the team “He tries during practices and is really determined”.

 The team is currently four and one with 5 meets to go and their next meet is against Battle Ground,Mountain View and Hudson’s Bay on September 30th.